CodeForPhilly/prevpoint-forms/README.md

 # prevpoint-forms

 This project is to design a piece of software to record information from scanned forms for Prevention Point.
 This project utilizes openCV and the Microsoft Azure API.
-Please contact the project lead on slack on how to use access the API key.
+Please contact the project lead on slack on how to get access the API key.

 ## Main Project Parts